oemof/DHNx/docs/optimization_models.rst

 Overview
 ~~~~~~~~

-The optimization of a given *ThermalNetwork* is executed by:
+The optimisation of a given *ThermalNetwork* is executed by:

 .. code-block:: python